damvcoool/Game-Creator2-Simple-Extentions/Readme.md

-# GameCreator2 Code Samples
+# GameCreator2 Simple Extensions
 In this respository I will upload code I use in Game Creator 2 that cannot be uploaded to the Hub.

-A few examples are:
+A few of the extensions are:
-- Extended Driver controllers for the Player and Characters
+- Extended Unit Driver controllers for the Player and Characters
 - Input Usage actions
-- Micro Modules
+- Micro Extensions or Micro Modules
+  - Simple Melee
+  - Simple Dialogue
+  - Simple Pause

 Things I will not include:
 - Instructions uploaded to the Hub
-- Game Creator Core code, or code in the modules
+- Game Creator 2 Core code, or code in the modules

 ## Requirements
 To take advantage of the code and samples on this repository you will need the following: